Why I Write Fantasy

 I love imagining every possibility.

-At the heart of fantasy writing is the freedom to let imagination soar.
-In these worlds—whether they’re truly fantastical or rooted in the real one, but with magical elements—the rules of reality can be bent, and the mundane transformed into the extraordinary.
-Writing fantasy allows me to unleash the full force of my imagination, creating worlds where magic is real, and the impossible becomes possible.
+At the heart of fantasy writing is the freedom to fully release my imagination.
+In these worlds—whether they’re truly fantastical or rooted in the real one (but with magical elements)—the rules of reality can be bent, and the mundane transformed into the extraordinary.
+Writing fantasy allows me to create worlds where magic is real and the impossible becomes possible.

-Fantasy has this remarkable ability to act as a subtle yet powerful lens through which complex or polarizing topics can be approached.
-By weaving these themes into fantastical narratives, we’re all more receptive to exploring intricate issues.
-The allegorical nature of fantasy provides a comfortable distance, making it easier for us to engage with and reflect on real-world complexities.
+Beyond the freedom of imagination, fantasy has this remarkable ability to act as a subtle yet powerful lens through which real life complex/polarizing topics can be approached.
+By exploring these themes in more fantastical stories, we’re all more receptive to exploring difficult issues.
+The allegorical nature of fantasy provides a comfortable distance, making it easier for us to engage with and reflect on real-world challenges.
+It removes the restrictions of writing in other genres with their conventions, while giving us a powerful way to discuss harder themes, without it feeling demanding on both us as the writer, and on our readers.

-Reality can be demanding and restrictive.
+Reality can be hard, and we often run up against all the ways our lives are limited or restricted as a result of being in the world we live in.
 Fantasy, on the other hand, is boundless.
-It allows me to escape the confines of the everyday and venture into uncharted territories.
-Whether it's traveling via extraordinary means, exploring future worlds, or discovering magical power, fantasy provides an escape that is liberating.
+It allows me to consider new things and venture into uncharted territories.
+Whether it's traveling via extraordinary means like portals, exploring future worlds with a solar punk bent, or discovering magical powers, fantasy provides an escape that is liberating, even when it isn’t purely escapist.
+It has this really unique, powerful ability to make even terrifying adventures, fun.

-Fantasy worlds offer a canvas for symbolism and metaphor.
-By crafting unique realms, or by altering the one we already occupy, I can infuse deeper layers of meaning into the narrative.
-Whether exploring social issues, personal growth, or existential questions, fantasy allows for a rich inclusion of symbols and allegories that resonate with us on multiple levels… while having a great time!
+It’s also enjoyable strictly from the writing standpoint.
+Fantasy worlds allow symbolism and metaphor to really help us explore concepts, which I love.
+By creating unique realms, or by altering the one we already occupy, I can infuse deeper meaning into the story I’m telling.
+Whether exploring social issues, personal growth, or existential questions, fantasy allows me to take abstract ideas and make them more concrete, without even necessarily approaching those topics directly.

-Despite the magical veneer, fantasy often taps into universal themes that transcend time and place.
+In the same way, despite the magical surface, fantasy often taps into universal themes that transcend time and place.
 Love, friendship, courage, and the eternal struggle between good and evil are recurring motifs in fantasy.
 Through these themes, fantasy becomes a conduit for exploring the timeless aspects of the human experience.
+I dare you to find one fantasy novel which doesn’t include the exploration of at least one larger, universal theme.

 Fantasy writing enables me to capture and convey the sense of wonder that often fades with age.
-It allows us to rediscover the awe and excitement of encountering the unknown.
-Whether it's the discovery of a hidden realm or the unveiling of ancient prophecies, fantasy rekindles the flame of curiosity within us.
-Science literally shows that we lose this ability over time if not exercised regularly, so really, I’m just doing my civic duty to improve the lives of mankind.
-Or I like to tell myself that, anyhow.
+As a reader, it allows me to rediscover the awe and excitement of encountering the unknown.
+Whether it's the discovery of a hidden realm or the unveiling of ancient prophecies, fantasy rekindles something within us.
+Science literally shows that we lose this ability toward creativity and imagination over time if not exercised regularly, so really, I’m just doing my civic duty to improve the lives of mankind by providing more opportunities to experience wonder and creativity.

-Writing within the fantasy genre fosters creativity not only in the literal story itself, but in the way it gently pushes our minds to open up to additional ideas… and not just for me as the writer!
-From inventing new magical systems to designing intricate cultures and landscapes, fantasy pushes me to think outside the box.
-And by reading it, people start to work those creativity muscles, too.
+Writing within the fantasy genre fosters creativity not only in the literal story itself, but in the way it gently pushes our minds to open up to additional ideas.
+From inventing new magical systems to designing intricate cultures and landscapes, fantasy pushes me as a writer to think outside the box.
+And as readers, we start to work those creativity muscles, too.
 This creative process spills over into other aspects of life, encouraging innovation and a willingness to explore the unexplored.
 So cool.

 Happy dreaming!